-(To be used by the Participant for practise and by the Trainer at the end of the course)

-Place a "" in case box if step/task is performed satisfactorily, an "" if it is not performed satisfactorily, or N/O if not observed.
+(To be used by the Participant for practise and by the Trainer at the end of the course) Place a "✓" in case box if step/task is performed satisfactorily, an "X" if it is not performed satisfactorily, or N/O if not observed.

-Satisfactory: Performs the step or task according to the standard procedure or guidelines

-Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines

-Not observed: Step or task not performed by participant during evaluation by trainer
+Satisfactory: Performs the step or task according to the standard procedure or guidelines Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines Not observed: Step or task not performed by participant during evaluation by trainer

-Part articipant: bserve ed: (Ma any of the following steps/tasks should be performed simultaneously) ST EP/TASK CAS SES 1 2 3 4 5 GE.
-TTING READY 1.
+ST STEP/TASK CASES 1 2 3 4 5 GET TING READY 1.
 Prepare the necessary equipment.
-2. Explain to the woman (and her support person) what is going to be don listen to her, respond attentively to her questions and concerns and obt informed consent.
-3. Examine the woman, assess her condition and examine the medical rec for information and completeness. ord 4.
-Obtain blood for haemoglobin and blood type and cross-match two unit of blood.
-S 5.
-Set up an IV line and infuse 500cc of IV fluids.
-6. Give pre-medication including: atropine 0.6mg IM (or IV if in theatre)magnesium trisilicate 300mg.
+2. Explain to the woman (and her support person) what is going to be done, listen to her, respond attentively to her questions and concerns and obtain informed consent.
+3. Examine the woman, assess her condition and examine the medical record for information and completeness.
+4. Obtain blood for haemoglobin and blood type and cross-match two units of blood.
+5. Set up an IV line and infuse 500cc of IV fluids.
+6. Give pre-medication including: atropine 0.6mg IM (or IV if in theatre) magnesium trisilicate 300mg.
 7. Catheterise the woman's bladder.
 8. Help the woman to put on a gown and cap.
 9. Evaluate anaesthetic options: general anaesthetic local anaesthetic spinal anaesthetic.
-PR E-PROCEDURE TASKS 1.
+PRE -PROCEDURE TASKS 1.
 Put on theatre clothes, protective footwear, cap, facemask, protective eyeglasses and a plastic apron.
-2. Perform a surgical handscrub and put on high-level disinfected or steril surgical gloves and a sterile gown. е 3.
-Ensure that the instruments and supplies are available and arrange the sterile tray or in a high-level disinfected container.
-Conduct an instrument
+2. Perform a surgical handscrub and put on high-level disinfected or sterile surgical gloves and a sterile gown.
+3. Ensure that the instruments and supplies are available and arrange them on a sterile tray or in a high-level disinfected container.
+Conduct an instrument and swab count and ask an assistant to note on board.
+4. Ensure that an assistant is scrubbed and dressed.